 Perhaps to satisfy Walsingham’s need to demonstrate Spanish perfidy, Oxford used as background a situation that was current at the time, the failed effort by the Portuguese pretender, Dom Antonio, to prevent the Portuguese throne from falling to Philip II.
 In 1581, not the Court alone but most of the country was aware of the situation, since the Dom himself had been in England from April to September that year in an effort to get Elizabeth to back his plans for retaking the throne of Portugal.

-That Oxford was privy to the situation is clear.
+That Oxford was privy to the situation is historical fact.
 That September, though still under house arrest, he had been ordered by the Queen––along with Philip Sidney and Henry Howard, of all people––to accompany Dom Antonio to Dover where the Pretender was to due to sail to France (Nelson 274).
-A perfect example of Elizabeth’s methods for bringing peace and harmony to a Court always ready to fracture on some personal grievance, no doubt she hoped that, by travelling together, these enemies would be forced to come to terms with each other.
-Did Oxford actually make the trip?––we know only he was ordered to go, not that he actually went, as did Sidney and Howard.
-It would have been a sad journey in any case, as the proud Dom had gotten exactly nowhere with Elizabeth, and was basically retreating to the French Court where no doubt he hoped for better luck.
+As an example of Elizabeth’s methods for enforcing harmony on a Court always ready to fracture on some personal grievance, no doubt she hoped that, by travelling together, these enemies would be compelled to come to terms.
+Did Oxford actually make the trip?––we know only that he was ordered to go, not that he actually went, as did Sidney and Howard.
+It would have been a sad journey in any case, as the proud Dom had gotten exactly nowhere with Elizabeth, and was basically retreating to the French Court where he must have hoped for better luck.

 Thus we can easily connect the origins of The Spanish Tragedy to the period when the Pretender himself was, or had recently been, present: April-September 1581, a period that coincided with the early months of Oxford’s banishment.
 It had to have been this period, or over the following six months or so, that the play was written, since Dom Antonio and his difficulties faded rapidly from public attention with the onset of more troubling developments.